funkysi1701/funkysi1701Website/content/posts/2023/what-have-i-been-listening-to-week2.md

 [Azure DevOps Podcast Episode 225](https://www.youtube.com/watch?v=MsK5zaUogJ4)

-An interesting look at security.
+An interesting look at security and the recent rackspace incident.
+I used to be a big fan of Rackspace but in recent years I have been more interested in cloud offerings like Azure.

 ## Dr. Gregory Kapfhammer wants to stop flaky tests